-See picture:
+See picture overleaf:

+6.2.16.
+Flight Level Definitions

-Flight Level Definitions: Three basic levels of flight are defined: Low Flight Level at approximately 2 m height.
+Three basic levels of flight are defined:

+Low Flight Level at approximately 2 m height.

 Normal Flight Level at approximately 6 m height.

 High Flight Level between 30° and 45° line elevation.

-6.2 ANNEX A - F4B COMPETITOR DECLARATION FORM
+6.2.
+ANNEX A - F4B COMPETITOR DECLARATION FORM

-Championship logo and FAI emblem This form must be completed and signed by the competito r and endorsed by the Team Manager.
-Competitor's Name National Aircraft Name & Designation Identification.
-We want the second seco Door data fall ata (-11 If your flight schedule is to include 6.2.7.P - Provide full details of your manoeuvre(s) here or on a separate sheet. $\overline{}$ Aircraft cruising and/or maximum s Attach supporting evidence on a sepa arate sheet
+Championship logo and FAI emb lem This form must be completed and signed by the competito or and endorsed by th ne Team Manager.
+Competitor's Name National Identification.
+Aircraft Name & De esignation your flight schedule is to include eparate sheet.
+6.2.7.P - Provide full de tails of your manoeu uvre(s) here or on a parate sneet.
+Aircraft cruising and/or maxim Attach supporting evidence on a

-ORIGINALITY of the MODEL - insert ✓ in the appropriate box Competitor built - traditional construction from plan or kit Third Party built using traditional construction - competitor covered and paint finished Third party built from moulded components - competitor paint finished Third Party built (ARF kit) - competitor modified Third party built (unmodified ARF kit) Third party built - model purchased ready to fly Comments and/or explanation COMPETITOR'S CERTIFICATION I certify that the model conforms to the current F4B rules and answers given above are correct.
-Name(block letters) Signature (block letters) Signature TEAM MANAGER'S ENDORSEMENT I certify that the answers given above are correct.
+Competitor built - traditional construction from plan or kit Third Party built using traditional construction - competitor covered and paint finished Third party built from moulded components - competitor paint finished Third Party built (ARF kit) - competitor modified Third party built (unmodified ARF kit) Third party built - model purchased ready to fly Comments and/or explanation COMPETITOR'S CERTIFICATION I soutificate the accordal configuration to the accompant EAD modes and an according above above and a orrect.
+I certify that the model conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conforms to the current F4B rules and answers given above are conformation.
 Name(block letters) Signature